ssharma2712/Little-Bootstraps/Automatic/README.md

 # Little Bootstraps
 Using the little bootstraps approach to generate bootstrap confidence limits (BCLs) on phylogenies inferred from a long sequence alignment (manuscript in review).
-We provide two R functions for automatic little boottsrap analysis.
+We provide two R functions for automatic little bootstrap analysis.
 <br />

 ## Directory Structure
-The "Automatic" directory contains files for two R functions: ``lb_automatic`` (lb_sampler.R), and ``little_bootstraps`` (little_bootstraps.R).
+The "Automatic" directory contains files for two R functions: ``lb_automatic`` (lb_automatic.R), and ``little_bootstraps`` (little_bootstraps.R).
 This directory also contains ``iqtree.exe`` for inferring ML trees using little bootstrap replicates.
-The fasta file ``mtCDNA.fas`` and the phylogenetic tree file ``mtCDNA.nwk`` are for test run of these two R functions.
-The ``lb_automatic`` (lb_sampler.R) require only the fasta file and the candidate tree file for inferring the little bootstrap BCLs with their precision (Standard Error, SE).
+The fasta file ``mtCDNA.fas`` and the phylogenetic tree file ``mtCDNA.nwk`` are for the test run of these two R functions.
+The ``lb_automatic`` (lb_sampler.R) requires only the fasta file and the candidate tree file for inferring the little bootstrap BCLs with their precision (Standard Error, SE).
 This function automatically determines little bootstraps parameters:

 ```
 g      : Subsample size